Timoyoungster/tofi/README.md

 list of applications found in desktop files as described by the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).

+To use as a launcher, tofi's output needs to be fed into another program (e.g. window-manager's exec function).
-To use as a launcher for Sway, add something similar to the following to your Sway config file:
+For example in Sway add something similar to the following to your Sway config file:
 ```
 set $menu tofi-run | xargs swaymsg exec --